Kubernetes 1.25: cgroup v2 graduates to GA

 If you have applications that access the cgroup file system directly, either on the node or from inside a container, you must update the applications to use the cgroup v2 API instead of the cgroup v1 API.

 Scenarios in which you might need to update to cgroup v2 include the following:

 - If you run third-party monitoring and security agents that depend on the cgroup file system, update the agents to versions that support cgroup v2.

 - If you run cAdvisor as a stand-alone DaemonSet for monitoring pods and containers, update it to v0.43.0 or later.

-- If you deploy Java applications with the JDK, prefer to use JDK 11.0.16 and later or JDK 15 and later, which fully support cgroup v2.
+- If you deploy Java applications, prefer to use versions which fully support cgroup v2:

 - Read the Kubernetes cgroup v2 documentation

 - Learn more about cgroups on Linux Manual Pages and cgroup v2 on the Linux Kernel documentation

 Your feedback is always welcome!
 SIG Node meets regularly and are available in